WiseLabCMU/Beluga/README.md

 # ADDITIONAL NOTES/ To be Added:

     1.)
-Neighbor List Eviction not in Place yet, if a node is removed from system, it's place on the list will remain 2.)
-Right now frequency of switching between UWB initiator and responder is not fixed, its currently a random number of ms between 700 and 2000, which we can see isn't the best method, as there are a lot of times where ranges dont get updated and some nodes aren't seen.
+Neighbor List Eviction and Sorting in Place, but timing parameters are hardcoded, they need to be exposed in the AT command set
+    2.)
+Right now Poll frequency is set by taking the AT+RATE <rate> command and picking rand(rate, rate+50) in ms. This should probably be a better function than just random
     3.)
-Currently RSSI and last seen timestamp only written once, when node is initially found.
-This should be updated periodically, everytime node is found over BLE.
+Some BLE softdevice calls are spread throughout different FreeRTOS tasks, there should be 1 task that makes calls to the softdevice that the other tasks send signals to.
+    4.)
+Move all neighbor list editing operations to one task, currently they are also spread out.
+    5.)
+There are a lot of extraneous functions left over from nordic example code.
+These should be deleted to clean up code.
+    6.)
+Codebase should be refactored into standalone project that imports libraries from nrf sdk and decawave sdk.